harrisonized/Analyzing_Yelp_Reviews_for_Climbing_Gyms/README.md

 After merging the review and business data, I obtained a preliminary model using simple multi-class logistic regression and was able to adjust the weights of the multi-class logistic regression to balance the class predictions, thus improving my model's performance on 2- and 3-star reviews.

 Finally, I used non-negative matrix factorization in order to obtain a list of words representing the most important topics.
-This is a quick and qualitative sanity check, because the topics are reasonable within the class they represent (for example, 1-star reviews had many complaints about staff).
+This is a quick and qualitative sanity check, because the topics are reasonable within the class they represent (for example, 5-star reviews contained reviews about "day passes" or "membership").

 For more information, please read my blog post, which will be up in a few days.